Squad goals: 10 tips to choosing your bridesmaids

 1. Decide how many bridesmaids you want

 First and foremost, make a decision on the amount of bridesmaids you want.
 Whether it's two bridesmaids or ten, the total should be reflective of your personal preference and what you feel is necessary for your big day.
+Decide whether an even or odd number is important to you.

 2. Consult your family